Configuration for PDF output

 Page headers and footers

-ChordPro distinguishes three types of output pages:
+ChordPro distinguishes four classes of output pages:

 - the first page of the output: